Have you received your first AND second dose of the monkeypox (MPOX) vaccine? Get both doses for the best protection.

 Monkeypox is a virus that is spread through close physical contact.
 A majority of monkeypox cases in King, Pierce, and Snohomish Counties have been among men who reported sexual or close intimate contact with other men.

-The main symptoms of monkeypox are a painful rash and sores on one’s face, mouth, hands and feet, chest, genitals and anus.
+The main symptoms of monkeypox are rashes and sores.
+The rash can look like bumps, pimples, and blisters that may be painful or itchy.
+Sores can look like lesions or ulcers.
+Rashes and sores may appear on one’s face, mouth, hands and feet, chest, genitals and anus.

-People who get monkeypox often develop flu-like symptoms first:
+People who get monkeypox may also develop flu-like symptoms:

 However, the symptoms of monkeypox vary a lot.
 Many people with the infection never get a flu-like illness and the first thing they notice is a rash or sores.
 Some people report that their first symptom is rectal pain.